needmorecowbell/pindrop/README.md

     'output_types' : [
                      'json',
                      'sqlite',
+                     'kml'
                   ],
-    'exception_period': 2, # seconds to wait before querying the gps again in case of low mode/failed call 'naming_pattern': "%Y-%m-%d_%H:%M:%S", # strftime naming pattern for log timestamp 'logging': [            # Possible Options
+    'kml_line_mode': false, #connect the logged points as a linestring in the kml file, if included in output types 'exception_period': 2, # seconds to wait before querying the gps again in case of low mode/failed call 'naming_pattern': "%Y-%m-%d_%H:%M:%S", # strftime naming pattern for log timestamp 'logging': [            # Possible Options